Multi-level Protocol for Mechanistic Reaction Studies Using Semi-local Fitted Potential Energy Surfaces: Results

 \subsubsection{Model training}

 To generate a machine learning model, we created a data set with a total of 100 geometries separated into 50 training, 30 validation and 20 test points.
 The regularization parameter was set to $\lambda = 10^{-15}$ and the best length scale was found to be $\sigma = 32$.
-With these parameters, we obtained a model with both the MAE and RMSE being \SI{0.0013}{kJ/mol}, whereas the MAE and RMSE for the forces were \SI{0.0105}{kJ/{\AA} \cdot mol} and \SI{0.0293}{kJ/{\AA} \cdot mol}, respectively.
+With these parameters, we obtained a model with both the MAE and RMSE being \SI{0.0013}{kJ/mol}, whereas the MAE and RMSE for the forces were \SI{0.0105}{kJ/{\AA} \cdot mol} and \SI{0.0293}{kJ/{\AA} \cdot mol}, respectively, on the test data set.